PessahDerek/PessahDerek/README.md

 # Hello, I'm Derek Pesa👋

-I'm a passionate software developer with expertise in React, React Native, Node.js, MongoDB, HTML, CSS, and Python.
+I'm a passionate software developer with expertise in React, React Native, Node.js, MySQL, MongoDB, HTML, CSS, and Python.
 I enjoy building scalable and user-friendly applications that solve real-world problems.
 Constantly seeking opportunities to learn and grow, I love exploring new technologies and staying up-to-date with industry trends.

 ## What I'm Working On